anssihalmeaho/NameZ/README.md

 It works in following way:

 * API provider registers service to NameZ: service name (string) -> address (IP:port, string)
-* AP (client) asks API endpoint address by serice name (gets address of provider)
+* API client asks API endpoint address by service name (gets address of provider)

 ## NameZ components

-NameZ solution consists following parts:
+NameZ solution consists of following parts:

-1. **namezlib** is client and provider interface to NameZ
+1. **namezlib** is interface for client and provider to NameZ
-2. **namezerver** is server process which receives API provider registrations (via RPC)
+2. **namezerver** is server process which receives registrations (from API provider via RPC)
 3. **valuserver** serving as store service endpoint data.
 See [valuserver](https://github.com/anssihalmeaho/valuserver) for more information.

 API provider calls **namezlib** for adding service endpoint.